AdobeDocs/experience-manager-65.fr-FR/help/assets/scene7.md

 >
 >These components are not available by default and need to be selected in **[!UICONTROL Design]** mode before using.

 After they are made available in **[!UICONTROL Design]** mode, you can add the components to your page like any other AEM component.
-Les ressources qui n’ont pas encore été publiées sur Dynamic Media Classic sont publiées sur Dynamic Media Classic si elles se trouvent dans un dossier synchronisé ou sur une page ou avec une configuration de cloud Dynamic Media Classic.
+Les fichiers qui n’ont pas encore été publiés dans Dynamic Media Classic sont publiés dans Dynamic Media Classic s’ils se trouvent dans un dossier synchronisé, sur une page ou avec une configuration cloud Dynamic Media Classic.

 >[!NOTE]
 >